ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 The provided [`accelerate_multi.yaml`](https://github.com/ALIRE-HES-SO/llm-sft-workshop/blob/main/configs/accelerate_multi.yaml) file already includes these changes.
 Here is what they mean:

-- `gpu_ids: all` indicates that all available GPUs should be used for training;
+- `gpu_ids: all` indicates that all available GPUs should be used for training
-- `num_processes: 4` specifies that the machine can be assumed to have 4 GPUs;
+- `num_processes: 4` specifies that the machine can be assumed to have 4 GPUs
-- `distributed_type: MULTI_GPU` enables the multi-GPU training strategy.
+- `distributed_type: MULTI_GPU` enables the multi-GPU training strategy

 !!! warning